AGR19/Gemma-3N-Finetune/README.md

 # Fine-tuning Gemma-3N
-This project demonstrates how to fine-tune the `unsloth/gemma-3n-E2B-unsloth-bnb-4bit` model on a dataset of Donald Trump interviews.
-The goal is to create a model that can generate text in the style of Donald Trump.
+This project demonstrates how to fine-tune the `unsloth/gemma-3n-E2B-unsloth-bnb-4bit` model

 ## Why build this?